micked99/ICT-Wspr-complete-setup/README.md

 # ICT-v7-ATGM336
 <img src="https://github.com/user-attachments/assets/87f7522f-9779-4d59-95e0-92f3e82d1d06" width="400" />
+## Updates
+BOM and Pick and place files adaded if you want to for example JLCPCB to make and assamble the comppete board

 This FW is to 97% the work of YO3ICT balloon fw which you can read about here: https://yo3ict.uus.ro/tracker.html